Long-Sequence Recommendation Models Need Decoupled Embeddings: Data Processing

 \paragraph{Dataset information.} Some detailed information is shown in Table \ref{tab:dataset_information}.
 We use Taobao~\citep{zhu2018learning, zhu2019joint, zhuo2020learning} and Tmall~\citep{Tmall} datasets in our experiments.
-The proportion of active users in these two datasets is more than 60\%, which is relatively more satisfying.
-Note that Taobao is relatively more complex, with more categories and more items, which is a higher challenge for model capacity.
+The proportion of active users (Users with more than 50 behaviors) in these two datasets is more than 60\%, which is relatively satisfying.
+Note that the Taobao dataset is more complex, with more categories and more items, which is a higher challenge for model capacity.

 \paragraph{Training-validation-test split.} We sequentially number history behaviors from one (the most recent behavior) to T (the most ancient behavior) according to the time step.
 The test dataset contains predictions of the first behaviors, while the second behaviors are used as the validation dataset.
 For the training dataset, we use the $(3+5i, 0\leq i \leq 18)$th behavior.
 Models would finish predicting the $j$th behavior based on $j-200$ to $j-1$ behaviors (padding if history length is not long enough).
-Only active users with behavior sequences longer than 210 will be reserved.
+Only users with behavior sequences longer than 210 will be reserved.

-We make such settings to balance the amount and quality of training data.
-In our setting, \textit{each selected user would contribute 20 pieces of data visible to our model in the training process.} Besides, we can guarantee that \textit{each piece of test data would contain no less than 200 behaviors}, making our results more reliable.
+We make such settings to balance \textbf{the amount and quality of training data}.
+In our setting, \textit{each selected user would contribute 20 pieces of data visible to our model in the training process}.
+Besides, we can guarantee that \textit{each piece of test data would contain no less than 200 behaviors}, making our results more reliable.
 To some degree, we break the ``independent identical distribution" principle because we sample more than one piece of data from one user.
-However, it's unavoidable since the dataset is not large enough due to the feature of the recommendation system (item number is usually several times bigger than user number), so we sample with interval 5, using the $((3+5i)\textit{th}, 0\leq i \leq 18)$ behaviors as the training dataset.
+However, it's unavoidable since the dataset is not large enough due to the feature of the recommendation system (item number is usually several times bigger than user number), so we finally sample with interval 5, using the $((3+5i)\textit{th}, 0\leq i \leq 18)$ behaviors as the training dataset.